 The entire equity loan must be repaid when you either sell the property, have paid off your repayment mortgage or the equity loan term ends, which is usually 25 years.
 When selling your home, the equity loan percentage will be based on the market value at the time or, if it’s higher, the agreed sale price.
 Using the same example, you purchased your home in Bexley for £400,000 with an equity loan of 20% at £80,000.
 You have agreed to sell it for £470,000, meaning you need to repay a 20% amount of £94,000.

 Get onto the property ladder with the help of this scheme

 Give us a call on 01322 907 000 to take advantage of this scheme before the application date closes.
 Our expert mortgage brokers are ready to search for a competitive deal for your Welling or Pimlico repayment mortgage.
-Alternatively, send your details to us by email at firstname.lastname@example.org and we’ll contact you with information on the next steps to take when purchasing a property via this scheme.
+Alternatively, send your details to us by email at email@example.com.
+We’ll contact you with information on the next steps to take when purchasing a property via this scheme.